 Nursing.
 The Craigmiles School of Nursing believes that nursing is an art and science, an academic discipline, and a practicing profession.
 Nursing derives knowledge from the humanities, sciences, nursing theory, research, and evidence-based practice, requiring clinical reasoning and professional judgment.
 Nursing uses professional standards of practice as a basis for assuming nursing roles and is accountable to Christ, the public, the nursing profession, and healthcare employers.
-(Craigmiles School of Nursing Handbooks, 2023-2024 and University of Northwestern-St. Paul School of Nursing Student Handbook, 2022-2023).
+(Craigmiles School of Nursing Handbooks, 2023-2024 and Wolgemuth, G. (2019-2020) Nursing Student Handbook University of Northwestern-St. Paul).

 The Craigmiles School of Nursing believes that nursing integrates care, compassion, and cultural awareness to promote health, reduce risk, prevent disease, and care for man's unmet needs.
 Nursing collaborates with the inter-professional healthcare team, uses the nursing process and evidence-based practice, to provide care for individuals, families, groups, communities, populations, the under-served, the poor, the disadvantaged, across the lifespan, and to diverse populations.
-Nurses provide safe and quality holistic care in multiple settings including the home, church, community, and the world.
-(Craigmiles School of Nursing Handbooks, 2023-2024 and University of Northwestern-St. Paul School of Nursing Student Handbook, 2022-2023)
+Nurses provide safe and quality holistic care in multiple settings including the home, church, community, and the world (Craigmiles School of Nursing Handbooks, 2023-2024 and Wolgemuth, G. (2019-2020) Nursing Student Handbook University of Northwestern-St. Paul).